wpwupingwp/OGU/README.md

 `Accession`: The GenBank Accession number for the sequence.
 It does not contain the record's version.

-`SpecimenID`: Specimen ID of the sequence.
+`SpecimenID` and `Isolate`: Specimen ID and Isolate ID of the sequence.
 May be empty.

-`Isolate`: Isolate ID of the sequence.
-May be empty.
+`Type`: Type of the sequence.
+It is usually "gene" or "spacer".

 ## Command line
 :exclamation: In Linux and macOS, Python2 is `python2` and Python3 is